joelferrier/margarita-mixer/docs/source/commands.rst

   Available Commands:
     help        Help about any command
-    profiles    perform operations on profiles
+    profile     perform operations on profiles
     version     Print the version number of margarita-mixer

   Flags: